Why You Should Move to Dumbo, Brooklyn

 Variety of Housing Options

 If you’re planning to move to DUMBO, you can find a variety of housing options.
 In the past, the area was one of the most important manufacturing districts in NYC.
-As such, a lot of apartments are converted factories so you can expect open-floor plans and large windows.
+As such, a lot of apartments are converted from factories, so you can expect open-floor plans and large windows.
 Of course, that’s not all DUMBO offers.
-There are also plenty of newer condos and brownstones to choose from with many of the newer buildings offering stunning views and state-of-the-art amenities.
+There are also plenty of newer condos and brownstones to choose from, with many of the newer buildings offering stunning views and state-of-the-art amenities.

 Fast Commutes